 Internships & Teaching

-Some UNL programs, including a program in Berlin, Germany, offer students the chance to study as part of a larger group and then transition into an individual summer internship.
+Some UNL programs, including a German language program in Berlin and a business program in Barcelona, offer students the chance to combine studying with a larger group and completing an individual summer internship.
 A UNL partnership in Japan allows students to intern in a Japanese middle school for one semester.
 UNL is partnering with a growing number of organizations to offer new global internships.

 If you already have your eye on a particular study abroad program or organization, check to see if they offer internship placement services.
 You might also check with UNL Career Services for expert guidance on identifying internships or teaching opportunities.
 Be sure to research the required qualifications and visas, host country laws related to paid vs. unpaid internships, the length of time you are permitted to work, etc. If you pursue a for-credit internship not found in the MyWorld directory, you must complete the Unlisted For-Credit Internship application.

 Students are always seeking ways to add meaningful engagement to their time abroad.
 Recent UNL Faculty-Led programs to Guatemala, Costa Rica, Ecuador, and India have incorporated service learning into the curriculum.
 Many study abroad organizations offer individual and group service learning opportunities.
 Popular projects include public health programs for pre-med students, working with children in schools or orphanages, environmental conservation and agricultural projects, building houses or community structures, and more.